 One study that highlights potential negative impacts of leadership on financial and nonfinancial outcomes is the study of Ogunsemore and Jimmy (2011).
 However, the study emphasizes that negative impacts occur in the case of leadership instability.
-Potential negative impacts of sports clubs include improper leadership in lower effectiveness of administration. weaker financial performance, failure to achieve goals, and lower levels of commitment and morale among athletes.
-Mikalauskas et al. (2013) argues that leadership may contribute, either positively or negatively, to a club's level of competitiveness in performance and service delivery.
-The significant influence of leadership in that regard encompasses several areas, including organizational structure, management, and strategy development.
+Potential negative impacts of improper leadership in sports clubs include lower administration. effectiveness weaker of financial performance, failure to achieve goals, and lower levels of commitment and morale among athletes.
+Mikalauskas et al. (2013) argues that leadership may contribute, either positively or negatively, to a club's level competitiveness in performance and service delivery.
+The significant influence of leadership in that regard including organizational encompasses several areas, structure, management, and strategy development.
 Thus, the failure of leadership in proper undertaking of activities in these aspects would lead to undermined performance and competitiveness in sports clubs.